opensciences/opensciences.github.io/repo/README.md

 <br clear=all>
 ## Step 3.3a: Filling in a Form

-YOu will need a concise (short) one word name for the data (use "-" to seperate words if you need to).

 <img src="http://snag.gy/W1bRe.jpg" align=right>
+You will need a concise (short) one word name for the data (use "-" to seperate words if you need to).

 For _Catagories_, see the list LHS of openscience.us/repo.
 FYI, the current categories are shown on right.

 + If you can't see a suitable category, [email us](mailto:openscience.content@gmail.com) with the paper link and we will add one.